jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Fingerprinting Documents/Fingerprinting - moving forward and away from b0rked SHA1.md

   - Our Base58X approach is 1.431‱ more costly than Nakamoto's Base58 in space, but saves a bundle on division and multiplication operations, thus winning big in CPU load costs.
 2‱ is 2 per *10000*, BTW.
   - Industry-ubiquitous Base64, the trivial go-to for converting binary to text, results in a 33.3% space increase.

-    > This relevant for database storage of these hashes: SQLite **does not support BIGINT, not really** as can be gleaned from section 3 ("Type Affinity") in https://www.sqlite.org/datatype3.html:
+    > This is relevant for database storage of these hashes: SQLite **does not support BIGINT, not really** as can be gleaned from section 3 ("Type Affinity") in https://www.sqlite.org/datatype3.html:
     >
     > > A column with NUMERIC affinity may contain values using all five storage classes.
 When text data is inserted into a NUMERIC column, the storage class of the text is converted to INTEGER or REAL (in order of preference) if the text is a well-formed integer or real literal, respectively. **If the TEXT value is a well-formed integer literal that is too large to fit in a 64-bit signed integer, it is converted to REAL.
 For conversions between TEXT and REAL storage classes, only the first 15 significant decimal digits of the number are preserved.** If the TEXT value is not a well-formed integer or real literal, then the value is stored as TEXT.
 For the purposes of this paragraph, hexadecimal integer literals are not considered well-formed and are stored as TEXT. \[...]
     >